13 strategies to improve patient care quality in 2025

 12. Build professional networks

-Joining an international professional network provides you with easy access to the global medical community, where you can have discussions with like-minded professionals and seek advice from tenured physicians who have already succeeded in growing their practice by utilizing effective healthcare retention strategies.
-Sermo’s dedicated physician platform gives you access to more than 1 million verified physicians across 150 countries, many of whom may be able to help with your patient retention strategies.
+Joining an international professional network gives you easy access to the global medical community, allowing you to engage in discussions with like-minded professionals and seek advice from experienced physicians who have successfully grown their practices using proven patient retention strategies.
+With access to a broad network of verified physicians across more than 150 countries, you can gain valuable insights and support to strengthen your own retention efforts.

-Boost your professional physician networking efforts and tap into more patient retention ideas by signing up for your Sermo account.
+Boost your professional physician networking efforts and discover new patient retention strategies by joining a global medical community.

 Built by physicians, for physicians, our platform fosters impactful peer-to-peer collaboration and discussions about issues that are important to you and your patients.
 So you can provide a better overall service, boost your professional reputation, and increase your patient retention simultaneously.
 Plus, you can showcase your expertise and experience by solving cases and participating in medical studies and surveys – all of which will propel your patient acquisition and retention efforts forward.